bpmsoasolutions/hexin/README.md

 - Have all our UI dependencies in a repository (monorepo)
     - This provides us control over all packages
-    - This force us to use same development flow over all tools
+    - This force us to use same development flow over all libraries
 - Have that packages secured under private git repository
 - Have defined our deps in a file, and understand how dependencies are ours
 - Typescript packages not need to be compiled